 C+ in Grade 12 English.

 Below is one offering of this course for the Winter 2019 term.

 Mon Jan 07 - Mon Apr 15 15 Weeks

 This course offering is in progress.
 Please check back next term or subscribe to receive email updates.

 Upon successful completion of this course, the student will be able to:

 Effective as of Fall 2015

+Interested in being notified about future offerings of HIST 1100 - Introduction to Modern World History?
 If so, fill out the information below and we'll notify you by email when courses for each new term are displayed here.